Sonia G Caballero was born in Madrid, Spain, in 1976. Her first contact with painting was in her infancy at the age of seven.

 In her portraits she seeks perfection with photographic image processing.
 Therefore the most important features are their high concentration of naturalism together with the details.

-Teaching experience in art class in Montessori Schools in Japan with children from 3 to 12 years old.
+Teaching experience in art class in Montessori Schools in Japan with children from 3 to 12 years old.”Give children tools and freedom to develop their talent and creativity.”

 Since 2017, she has started working in a new project Art & Jewelry with Rose Gold, White Gold, Yellow Gold and Diamonds.